 You'll have to adjust each number to the amount actually used if you want a completely accurate weight calculation.
-Of course, you can always estimate things and round up to the closest full foot or other unit of measurement.
-This is what Gabriella did in the lead up to our tiny house build and her accuracy was amazing.
+Of course, you can always estimate things and round up to the closest full foot or another unit of measurement.
+This is what Gabriella did in the lead-up to our tiny house build, and her accuracy was amazing.
 When we finally had the chance to see what hOMe looked like on the scales, we discovered that Gabriella's number was within a few pounds of the actual weight.
-Nicely done babe!
+Nicely done, babe!

 Another option is to use engineering tables and/or the building code.
-There are specific tables and lists within the code and in books like "Basic Engineering Calculations for Contractors" that address the weight of common building materials.
-For example, you can search for the weight per square foot of a wall assembly built with 2×6 studs: 16″ on center, with 1/2″ subsiding (sheathing), 1/2″ interior wall paneling, and 3/4″ exterior pine lap siding.
-This eliminates the need to count every stick and nail, but also gives you a well researched number to work with during your weight calculations.
+There are specific tables and lists within the code and books like "Basic Engineering Calculations for Contractors" that address common building materials' weight.
+For example, you can search for the weight per square foot of a wall assembly built with 2x6 studs: 16" on center, with 1/2" subsiding (sheathing), 1/2" interior wall paneling, and 3/4" exterior pine lap siding.
+This eliminates the need to count every stick and nail but also gives you a well-researched number to work with during your weight calculations.
 It's a faster way of generating an accurate weight for your home, assuming you can find assemblies that match your design and construction plans.

-Stay tuned for more from the TinyHouseBuild.com Digital Workshop Series, or click HERE to purchase the entire, 2-day tiny house workshop; covering everything from tools to codes to construction details, to creating a tiny house lifestyle and everything (truly!) in between.
-With each purchase comes a FREE e-notebook for you to take notes on as you watch the footage and over $300 in FREE bonuses (including our hOMe Digital Total Plans Package as well as our step-by-step How to Build a Tiny House Video series).
+Stay tuned for more from the TinyHouseBuild.com Digital Workshop Series, or click HERE to purchase the entire 54-episode tiny house workshop, covering everything from tools to codes to construction details, creating a tiny house lifestyle and everything (truly!) in between.
+Each purchase comes with over $300 in FREE bonuses (including our hOMe Digital Total Plans Package).